SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_17.png)

-### Private StatusPage
+### Private Status Page

-If you do not check the **Make Public** box in the **Edit** dropdown, your StatusPage will be `Private` to the **members of your Team only**.
+If you do not check the **Make Public** box in the **Edit** dropdown, your Status Page will be `Private` to the **members of your Team only**.

 ![](images/statuspage_29_new.png)

 #### Note:
-- To access a Private StatusPage, you can either click on the **Name** of the StatusPage or click on the **Hostname URL** for the StatusPage and view the StatusPage.
+- To access a Private Status Page, you can either click on the **Name** of the Status Page or click on the **Hostname URL** for the Status Page and view the Status Page.

 ![](images/statuspage_32_new.png)

-- You can also share the Squadcast URL (indicated by the green box) of the Private StatusPage with members of your Team to easily access the StatusPage (with an added user login step, if they are not already logged in to Squadcast)
+- You can also share the Squadcast URL (indicated by the green box) of the Private Status Page with members of your Team to easily access the Status Page (with an added user login step, if they are not already logged in to Squadcast)

 ![](images/statuspage_32_new.png)

 Whenever there is an incident for a displayed Service, that status of the Service will be marked as Degraded/Bad.
-You can post updates to the StatusPage for the incident with **different statuses**.
+You can post updates to the Status Page for the incident with **different statuses**.

 For a first update, you can add a status such as `Acknowledged`, `Investigating` and add relevant information in the **Description**.

-## Posting Incident Updates to your StatusPage
+## Posting Incident Updates to your Status Page

 Whenever there is an incident for a displayed Service, that status of the Service will be marked as Degraded/Bad.
-You can post updates to the StatusPage for the incident with **different statuses**.
+You can post updates to the Status Page for the incident with **different statuses**.

 For a first update, you can add a status such as `Acknowledged`, `Investigating` and add relevant information in the **Description**.

 As the incident state progresses, you can continue to post updates for its status like `Identified`, `Fix deployed`, `Resolved`, etc., and accompany it with relevant **Description**.

 In order to do this, go to the [Incident Details page](https://support.squadcast.com/docs/incident-details) for the incident.
-Click on the three dots on the top right of the incident and click on **Update StatusPage**.
+Click on the three dots on the top right of the incident and click on **Update Status Page**.

 ![](images/statuspage_19_new.png)

-In the **Update StatusPage** modal, enter the **Custom Status** and **Custom Description**, select the StatusPage to which you want to post the update and click on the **Update** button.
+In the **Update Status Page** modal, enter the **Custom Status** and **Custom Description**, select the Status Page to which you want to post the update and click on the **Update** button.

 {{site.data.alerts.blue-note-md}}
 **Note: Markdown supported**

-The **Custom Description** field in the **Update StatusPage** modal supports `Markdown` formatting.
+The **Custom Description** field in the **Update Status Page** modal supports `Markdown` formatting.
 {{site.data.alerts.end}}

 ![](images/statuspage_20.png)